svenhjol/Charm/docs/vanillachanges/mobs.md

 ### Tamed animals no damage
 ![Tamed animals no damage](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png) Tamed animals no longer take direct damage from players.
-They still suffer secondary effects, such as potion effects from a tipped arrow.
+They still can suffer secondary effects, such as potion effects from a tipped arrow.

 If you are in Creative Mode, this feature is bypassed.